FAIRplus/the-fair-cookbook/content/recipes/interoperability/registering-swisslipids-identifiers.md

 ## Main Content

 To make datasets more findable and databases more interoperable, it is recommended to share not just top-level metadata, but also record-level metadata.
-For example, for chemical databases, you can share your chemical compound identifiers as open data, while keeping the data itself in your own database.
-That allows other databases, like Wikidata, to link to your database.
-First, that makes your data more findable, but it also makes your data easier to integrate and therefore more interoperable.
+For example, for chemical databases, one may share the chemical compound identifiers as open data, while keeping the data itself in their own database.
+That allows other resources, like Wikidata, to link to a private database.
+First, that makes such data more findable, but it also makes the same data easier to integrate, and therefore more interoperable.

 This recipe follows this idea and starts with a CCZero-licensed mapping file, linking InChIKeys and database identifiers.
 Recipe *InChI and SMILES identifiers for chemical structures* ([fcb:FCB007](https://w3id.org/faircookbook/FCB007)) explains how InChIKeys